 The other occurrence belonging to our subject is the reappearance of Topcon cameras.
 Each time I remove one from the shelf, sure that there are no more, another one pops up as if it is a Topcon Matryoshka.
 I do not remember buying them, so it is either a phenomenon as above or superior power.

 Once I have aired my concerns, we can proceed to the next Topcon SLR, the IC-1.

 In the early 1970s, automatic cameras were widely available, made by all manufacturers.
-In Japan, there were the Olympus OM-1, Miranda Auto Sensorex, Canon EX Auto and Yashica TL-Electro Camera, to name but a few.
+In Japan, there were the Olympus OM-1, Miranda Auto Sensorex, Canon EX Auto, and Yashica TL-Electro Camera, to name but a few.
 Topcon came on board with the IC-1, so named after the integrated circuit that controlled it.
-Guess the name should have been Unirex IC, but they borrowed the ‘Uni’ and changed it to ‘1’, same meaning, and added it as a suffix.
+Guess the name should have been Unirex IC, but they borrowed the ‘Uni’ and changed it to ‘1’, the same meaning, and added it as a suffix.

 Such cameras were the beginning of an era where cameras became fly-by-wire, rather than the good old mechanical systems that made sense to a person like me.
 I can follow cogs and levers, but am helpless with wires and electronic boards.
 Think many more collectors feel the same, meaning that the ‘real’ vintage cameras ended when manufacturers added wires.

 The IC-1 is a noticeable descendant to the Topcon SLR line.
 It looks like a refined version of the Unirex.
 Slight refinements in way of black accents make it look better.
 The top is identical save for the meter selector on the Unirex that is excluded here.
 The lens barrel carries most of the setting, with the ring closest to the body sets the shutter speed.
 Speeds in green mark the slow, B to 4, indicating that these can be used only with manual settings.
 After that speeds are marked black for auto and manual use, with /60 marked red being flash synch.